 - A notification is now displayed in the Animation Tools viewport when a min LOD is being applied.

-New: Gauntlet Automation Framework (Early Access)
+New: Gauntlet Automation Framework (Beta)

 You can create Gauntlet scripts that automatically profile points of interest, validate gameplay logic, check return values from backend APIs, and more!
 Gauntlet has been battle tested for months in the process of optimizing Fortnite and is a key part of ensuring it runs smoothly on all platforms.